grouparoo/grouparoo/clients/@grouparoo/web/README.md

 - **host** (required): The publicly-available URL of your Grouparoo server/cluster.
 - **apiKey** (required): An API Key that you have generated in your Grouparoo server, with `write` access to the `events` topic.
+- **userId** (optional): A unique and permanent Id for this logged-in use (if this user is signed in).
+Otherwise, you can use the `identify` method later.
 - **path** (optional): The route to post events too.
 Default: `/api/v1/track`
-- **anonymousId** (optional): An ID you would like to use for the `anonymousId` for this client.
-By default, we will generate a unique UUID for this browser and store it in a cookie for future use.
-However, if your application already has the notion of a unique ID for every visitor, you can apply it here.
 - **errorHandlers** (optional): An array of functions to pass errors too.
 This is helpful if you want to display tracking errors to the user, or log them with a tool like New Relic.
 - **logging** (optional): Should tracking events be logged to browser console?
 Default: `false`
+- **userIdCookie** (optional): What is the name of the cookie to store the `userId`?
+Default: `grouparoo-user-id`
+- **anonymousId** (optional): A unique ID you would like to use for the `anonymousId` for this client.
+By default, we will generate a unique UUID for this browser and store it in a cookie for future use.
+However, if your application already has the notion of a unique ID for every visitor, you can apply it here.
-- **cookie** (optional): What is the name of the cookie to store the `anonymousId`?
+- **anonymousIdCookie** (optional): What is the name of the cookie to store the `anonymousId`?
 Default: `grouparoo-anonymous-id`
-- **cookieTTL** (optional): How long should the tracking cookie exist for?
+- **anonymousIdCookieTTL** (optional): How long should the tracking cookie exist for?
 Set in ms. Default: `(1000 * 60 * 60 * 24 * 90)`, i.e: 90 days.
+- **sessionId** (optional): A unique ID you would like to use to identify the session for this client.
+By default, we will generate a unique UUID for this session and store it in a cookie for future use.
+However, if your application already has the notion of a unique session ID for every visitor, you can apply it here.
+- **sessionIdCookie** (optional): What is the name of the cookie to store the `sessionId`?
+Default: `grouparoo-session-id`
+- **sessionIdCookieTTL** (optional): How long should the session cookie exist for?
+Set in ms. Default: `(1000 * 60 * 60)`, i.e: 1 hour.

 ## Creating Events